Why Pijul?

 features and new implementations comes at no extra cost in time.

-- **[Use case: the project becomes stable]** As your project grows, change
+- **[Use case: In a mature project]** As your project grows, change

 commutation saves even more time: imagine a project with two main

-branches, a stable one containing only the original product, and
+branches, a stable one accepting only bugfixes, and an unstable

 The team working on the unstable branch is likely to discover old